nickassafkirk/hygge_houseplants/README.md

     ![heroku resource add ons](/media/herokusgrab2.png)

 1. Once we've added the Heroku Postgres Add-on we can go to the settings tab in the panel.
 Next click 'reveal config vars'.
 After adding the Heroku Postgres add-on your DATABASE_URL variable should have been automatically created in heroku.
-You can now copy and paste this value into the env.py file you have already created in your local environment.
-Having done this you can now create the Environmental variables you have already included in your env.py file in the config vars section in heroku.
+You can now create the Environmental variables you have already included in your env.py file in the config vars section in heroku.

+1. We then need to connect to the postgres DB in the settings.py file in our base app so we can make migrations.
+We can do this by commenting out the following code in the settings.py file and by temporarily adding the DATABAE_URL variable and value to the envy.py file in our root folder.

+    ```
+        DATABASES = {
+            'default': {
+                'ENGINE': 'django.db.backends.sqlite3',
+                'NAME': BASE_DIR / 'db.sqlite3',
+            }
+        }
+    ```
+    You can then run the ```python3 manage.py makemigrations``` command, followed by ```python3 manage.py migrate``` if no errors are returned.

+1. You can now create a superuser for your Postgres DB by using the command ```python3 manage.py create superuser``` in the terminal and following the prompts to add a username, email and password.
+Once this is created and your app is deployed this will enable you to sign into the /admin panel for your deployed project.

+1. You can then uncomment the code above and delete the 'DATABASE_URL' variable from the env.py file which will ensure that the postgress DB is used on the deployed herokuapp and the default SQLlite DB is used during development.

 1. Next we need to Configure AWS S3: first go to [Amazon AWS](https://aws.amazon.com/) and sign in or sign up by following the prompts.
 You will need to provide credit card details to successfully create an account but it is unlikely that you will incur any charges.
 You can read Amazon's terms and conditions for further information on Billing, Privacy and more.